tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 *  A filesystem service that provides a persistent filesystem outside of the OSGi server.
 The configuration service makes use of this to store configurations.
 Each client can get its own filesystem area, and can´t access anything outside of its area.

-*  A platform service that simply identifies the local installation and provides a description of it.
-It is basically a read only service that provides configured information about the installation.

-*  A JPA service that is easier and more clearly defined than the osgi-ee JPA API, and allows for multiple JPA contexts.
-It works as an extender picking up persistence.xml whose defined persistence unit name can then be looked up using the service.
-A client can only lookup its own persistence units.
-It is based on OpenJPA.

-*  An administration web service to which administration web applications can register themselves with an url and thus be available in the .../apsadminweb admin gui.

-### Planned

-*  An implementation of the standard OSGi LogService since not all servers provide one.

-*  A log veiwer web application supporting reqular expression filters on log information and a live log view.

-*  Anything else relevant I come up with and consider fun to do :-).

-### What is new in

 ## Pre Setup

 The Filesystem service is part of the core and used by other services.
 It should preferably have its filesystem root outside of the server installation.
 The BundleContext.getDataFile(String) returns a path within the deploy cache and is only valid for as long a a bundle is deployed.
 The point with the FilesystemService is to have a more permanent filesystem outside of the application server installation.
 To provide the FilesystemService root the following system property have to be set and available in the JVM instance: